HectorMiras/topas_docker_azure_batch/README.md

 ### Reducing or Post-Processing the Results

-After all tasks are completed, you can aggregate or post-process the results using the script
+After all tasks are completed, you can aggregate or post-process the results using the command
 ```
 python batch_data_reducer.py /path_to_simconfig/simconfig.json`
 ```